molgenis/molgenis/docs/user_documentation/ref-expressions.md

 | value    | -          | $('Height').value() | JavaScript value |

 # Special case: reference types
-If an attribute is a reference type, e.g. an MREF or an XREF, a `value()` will result in the entire row that is being referenced.
+If an attribute is a reference type, e.g. an MREF or an XREF, you can use dot notation, e.g. `person.gender`, to access all the data in the row being referenced.
+Using the default `.value()` will return id values.

 Imagine __table A__ referencing __table B__.